 While the description herein sets forth particular embodiments, it is believed that those of skill in the art will recognize many variations to the presented embodiments based on the teachings herein, as such it is believed that many additional modifications may be made without departing from the spirit of the teachings herein.
 The accompanying claims are intended to cover such modifications as would fall within the true scope and spirit of the present invention.
 The disclosed embodiments are therefore to be considered as illustrative and not necessarily restrictive, the scope of the invention being indicated by the appended claims, rather than the foregoing description, and all changes which come within the meaning and range of equivalency of the claims are therefore intended to be embraced therein.

-We claim,
+We claim:

-- 1. A medical system, comprising: - a) an ambulatory medical device (MD) comprising MD electronic control circuitry that further comprises at least one MD telemetry system and at least one MD processor that controls, at least in part, operation of the MD telemetry system and operation of the medical device, wherein the medical device is configured to provide a treatment to a body of a patient or to monitor a selected state of the body; and - b) a communication device (CD) comprising CD electronic control circuitry that further comprises at least one CD telemetry system and at least one CD processor that controls, at least in part, operation of the CD telemetry system and operation of the communication device, wherein the CD telemetry system sends messages to or receives messages from the MD telemetry system, wherein the medical device is capable of being programmed to perform a selected function, at a future time, if the medical device fails to receive a selected message from the communication device during a predefined period of time or at a predefined time.
+- 1. A medical system. comprising: - a) an ambulatory medical device (MD) comprising MD electronic control circuitry that further comprises at least one MD telemetry system and at least one MD processor that controls, at least in part, operation of the MD telemetry system and operation of the medical 25 device, wherein the medical device is configured to provide a treatment to a body of a patient or to monitor a selected state of the body; - b) a communication device (CD) comprising CD electronic control circuitry that further comprises at least one CD telemetry system and at least one CD processor that controls, at least in part, operation of the CD telemetry system and operation of the communication device, wherein the CD telemetry system sends messages to or receives messages from the MD telemetry system. - c) a memory device for storing an estimated charge time for bringing the drive circuit to a voltage equal to or exceeding the preset voltage; - d) a control circuit for supplying energy to the drive 40 circuit for the estimated time; - e) an analog-to-digital converter for measuring the voltage level on the drive circuit; and - f) circuit elements or a program running in an MD processor configured to compare the measured voltage 45 to the preset voltage, to determine whether the estimated charge time should be modified, to determine whether the drive circuit is sufficiently activated to allow the drive circuit to power the pump, and to determine whether the drive circuit should be further 50 activated prior to allowing activation of the pump, - wherein the medical device includes a component that requires activation to perform an intended function and wherein the activation state for the component is monitored, at least during preselected periods, by a 55 monitoring circuit, - wherein the activation state is monitored to ensure that the drive circuit is not allowed to power the pump until the voltage on the drive circuit has a predefined relationship with preset voltage, - wherein the activation state is measured by a voltage level. - wherein the activation occurs by supplying energy to the drive circuit, and - wherein the medical device comprises an implantable 65 infusion pump and the component is a drive circuit for a pumping mechanism.